 The purpose of this Project Group is to provide technical assessment and analysis of current day to day practices and issues that were identified in the sector in order to facilitate decision-makers and stakeholders in their appraisal of options for solutions.

-The Project Group shall focus on exploring possibilities to adapt and streamline customs formalities for clearing low value consignments that are released into or out of the customs territory of the EU so that they can be adequately applied to e-commerce trade.
-Members of PostEurop VAT WG will participate to the Project Group, together with some Customs WG’s representatives.
+The Project Group is focusing on exploring possibilities to adapt and streamline customs formalities for clearing low value consignments that are released into or out of the customs territory of the EU so that they can be adequately applied to e-commerce trade.
+Members of PostEurop VAT WG are participating to the Project Group, together with some Customs WG’s representatives.

 The Council of the European Union has adopted on 27th June 2016 the Directive 2016/1065 as regards the treatment of vouchers.
 According to the mentioned Directive:

 - discount vouchers, transport tickets, admission tickets to cinemas and museums and postage stamps are excluded;

 - each member states have until 31st December 2018 to implement the new rules;